kodarn/Sparsnas/README.md

   * Radio analysis using SDR and numeric processing.
   * Reading the receiver device flash memory using JTAG, and analysing the assembler code in order to create a C-implementation.

 The two approaches have both pros and cons.
-TODO: Write something insightful here...
+While the Radio is quite easy to start with, it quickly comes down to numeric analysis which requires time, patience and some luck.
+The hardware board approach on the other side requires another set of skills, but once you master those skills you can read the code and understand exactly how it works.

 # Build a hardware receiver using a CC1101